amitsaurav/amazon-oneclick-scale-test/README.md

 ## Pre-requisites

-This script needs nodejs, phantomjs and casperjs installed and accessible from comman line.
+This script needs nodejs, phantomjs and casperjs installed and accessible from command line.
+Please use the `install-all.sh` script to get setup.

 ## Usage